Kravantokh/OpenGL_template/readme.md

 On linux don't forget to run `chmod +x build.sh`.

-Until now the build process has been tested on Windows 10 with the mentioned prerequisites.
+Until now the build process has been succesfully tested on Arch Linux and Windows 10 with the mentioned build tools.

+## Errors you may meet ##

+`XInput headers not found; install libxi development package` - Installing the package `xorg-dev` may help on Ubuntu/Kubuntu.